tomciosegal/nutri-store/README.md

-- Many thanks  [Simen Daehlin alias Yoda](https://github.com/Eventyret) for his time to give an extra review to my last project as his remarks are more then profetional, well know and lot appreciated in our Code Institute environment.
+- Many thanks  [Simen Daehlin alias Yoda](https://github.com/Eventyret) for his time to give an extra review to my last project as his remarks are more then professional, well know and lot appreciated in our Code Institute environment.

 <br/>